WE’VE GOT SERIOUS SKILLS

 I also love living in this area where it is so easy to find fun activities to do outside.
 Each season is exciting and there is so much to do in and around the Huron Valley area.
 I have thousands of hours of work experience, hundreds of hours of training and I have been working towards earning an Early Childhood degree.
 I am currently enrolled at OCC to complete my Associates Degree in Early Childhood Education.
 I am so excited for this wonderful experience of working with such great staff at an amazing school.
 Children are vivacious and make life so exciting.
 Each day is a new experience and I am thrilled to have the opportunity to spend my time here.

 Hi!
-I am Jamie Keller a Preschool Program Teacher and the School-Age Summer Camp Teacher here at Building Blocks Preschool.
+I am Jamie Keller a Toddler Program Teacher and the School-Age Summer Camp Teacher here at Building Blocks Preschool.
 I joined the Building Blocks family in September of 2011 as the Before and After School Age Care Teacher.
 I graduated from Oakland Community College with my Associate’s Degree in Early Childhood Development and I am pursing my Bachelor’s Degree in Psychology and Oakland University.

 Since 2012, I’ve had the opportunity to teach the School Age Creative Arts and Outdoor Summer Camp program.
 I enjoy working with children of all ages and it gives me the opportunity to share my love of nature, art and performing arts with the children.